mlyann/music-store/README.md

  - Instructor: [Malenie Lotz](https://www.cs.arizona.edu/person/melanie-lotz) (CSC 335)
  - Teaching Assistant: Jenny Yu

 We deeply appreciate the guidance and support of our instructor Malenie Lotz and TA Jenny Yu throughout this journey. 😊

+## License
+This project is licensed under the MIT License.
+We warmly welcome collaboration on our project!
+If you have any questions, please feel free to contact us at haochengcao2003@gmail.com or millermlyang@gmail.com.